gorshkov-leonid/lnx-docs/kubuntu/index.md

          chmod 740 $DOCKER_CONF_SH
          ```
          3. Run `docker-conf.sh && systemctl restart docker.service` to apply VPN changes
-      4. Force docker to be run on host:
+      4. To make docker to be run on host run this script and then reopen terminal:
          ```
          cat | sudo tee -a ~/.bashrc /root/.bashrc > /dev/null << "EOF"